-Curiously of all the items I posted in the last year, this piece got the most hits .
+Curiously of all the items I posted in the last year, this piece on El Pedimento, got the most hits .
 I imagine that its popularity is rooted in magic or wishful thinking.
 It would be wonderful if our wishes became our realities though there’s that famous line “More tears have been shed for prayers that have been answered than those that have gone unanswered.”

 I asked my dear friend and brilliant illustrator Rodica Prato (www.rodicaprato.com) to please do one depicting her son’s hopes for the coming year but she chose to do one for me.
 Why don ‘t you make one and post it or email me a picture and I and I will post it.
 I’ve talked it over with friends and family and they say that they want to have the option of either giving thanks for blessings received this year or to ask for something for the coming year.